raffaello-camoriano/Enitor/README.md

     I climb, ascend

-Enitor provides the MATLAB implementation of several large-scale machine kernel methods.
+Enitor provides the MATLAB implementation of several large-scale kernel methods.

 **Note: This packge is currently discontinued**